2012 Audi R8 Performance

 - "In Edmunds brake testing, multiple R8s have come to a stop from 60 mph in a range between 104 and 108 feet, which is very good." -- Edmunds

-- "The ride is stiffer, thanks to the GT's coilover suspension, but still smooth and compliant, at least on glassy German pavement." -- Motor Trend (on the R8 GT)
+- "The ride is stiffer, thanks to the GT's coilover suspension, but still smooth and compliant, at least on glassy German pavement." -- Motor Trend (R8 GT)

 - "As we ripped around a left-hand turn, the Spyder stuck to the ground, never bending or pushing out.
-Between the bubble gum sticky 19-inch wheels and the performance tuned aluminum double wishbone suspension, the car never rolled, slid or moved other than where you wanted to go." -- The Detroit Newspapers
+Between the bubble gum sticky 19-inch wheels and the performance tuned aluminum double wishbone suspension, the car never rolled, slid or moved other than where you wanted to go." -Cars.com

 - "Unobtanium comes from and whatever it is, this is its ultimate fettling of it.
 But it isn't a tooth chipper.
 The Audi's ride is mostly benevolent -- even in sport suspension mode.
 There's a fair amount of wheel travel so that it's not constantly knocking the stuffing out of you on rough roads." -- Los Angeles Times